thomaspurchas/open-utility-data-test/README.md

 The easiest method for this would be a vagrantfile to provision your environment (at least a pip requirements file would be good).

+# Submitting your solutions

+For each task do the following:

+1. create a new branch
+2. work on the new branch commiting early and often
+3. create a pull request and merge your branch back into master
+4. repeat for the next task